Transcript below of: Winged scapula: What are those shoulder blades doing?

 All right, this month’s question of the month regarding winged scapula comes from Matt.
 Matt asks a really good question.

-Ok.
-Let’s define winged scapula for you, now that I laid all of that out and we’ll talk about serratus a little bit more.
+Okay.
+Let’s define winged scapula for you, now that I laid all of that out, and we’ll talk about serratus a little bit more.
 So winged scapula is when: imagine that you were looking at somebody from behind.
 My fingers represent their ribcage.
 If the shoulder blade was sticking off the ribcage like this, we would call that the condition known as winged scapula.
 What’s the cause of winged scapula?
 A weakened serratus anterior muscle.
 Now, in terms of the larger population and that condition, that could be because of nerve damage, atrophy of the muscle, or an injury of the muscle.
-There’s probably a few other reasons why that can happen.
+There are probably a few other reasons why that can happen.

 All right, if you’ve got a question, you can submit it to me as well.
 Go to: http://www.yoganatomy.com/myquestion